Cultural Support Program

 Cultural Support Workers have a broad scope of practice, which includes:

-- Developing and implementing community engagement initiatives
+- developing and implementing community engagement initiatives

-- Delivering information and health education in-language
+- delivering information and health education in-language

-- Reviewing and developing multilingual resources
+- reviewing and developing multilingual resources

 Who is the program for?